 ACCA vs AC, where one is the Himalaya of toughness the other one is like a Nile river, globally recognized course.
 Well, we should not compare both the courses as both have there own place in Industry.
-But seeing countless query of students on this topic, we have prepared this post about ACCA vs CA which is better in India, difficulty and everything else you need to know about these courses.
+But seeing countless queries of students on this topic, we have prepared this post about ACCA vs CA which is better in India, the difficulty, and everything else you need to know about these courses.
 And why not, everyone wants to go with the best choice and when it is about career, then nothing could be more important.

 Do you consider battery life while choosing a mobile phone or a laptop?
-Of course, we want the things we are buying stay with us for long.
+Of course, we want the things we are buying to stay with us for long.
 So why we fail to consider the same thing while choosing a career.
-CA is the evergreen choice among student while the ACCA has been newly introduced in India.
-The flexibility of the ACCA course deviate some students from the most renowned and one of the respected course in India.
+CA is the evergreen choice among students while the ACCA has been newly introduced in India.
+The flexibility of the ACCA course deviates some students from the most renowned and one of the respected course in India.
 But remember students, if something is easy to attain, it won’t have much value.

 “The harder you work for something, the greater you will feel when you finally achieve it”.